sanskrit/raw_etexts/mixed/ebhAratI-sampat/dharmashAstram/nItishAstram/shrIdyAdvivedaH/nItimanjarI.md

 interest students of Sanskrit Literature and mythology only in so far as it preserves ancient material which has otherwise not been handed down or affords assistance in finding the text of the extant works."
-I shall now ask the readers themselves to judge the remark made on our author. **"If the Vedic knowledge of the author was sufficiently small in quantity and quality, no better account can be given of the knowledge of classical[literature."](# " A. B. Keith in his article on the Nitimanjari in JRAS.
-1900, PP 127.")**
+I shall now ask the readers themselves to judge the remark made on our author. **"If the Vedic knowledge of the author was sufficiently small in quantity and quality, no better account can be given of the knowledge of classicalliterature."[^48]**

+[^48]: " A. B. Keith in his article on the Nitimanjari in JRAS.
+1900, PP 127."

  The works of classical culture utilised by our author in his Nītimañjarī, as have been already pointed out are those of the Mahābhārata, Viṣṇupurāṇa, Bhagvadgitā, Manu and Yājñavalkya Smrti, and verses, gnomic and didactic, as they appear in Cārucaryā, Hitopadeśa etc. Once Atmavṛtti is also quoted for the philosophical point.
 Many verses of gnomic and didactic character have been left untraced.